CanarysAutomations/report-builder/README.md

 Using GraphQL queries, the application access the GitHub's **GraphQl API Endpoints** to create user and organization reports.
 The main user Input is considered to be the name of the organization.
 With this input, GraphQL queries are sent as a request to generate the response for the reports.

 ## Prerequisites

- - GitHub Account
- - GitHub ID & PAT Token
+ - GitHub Account & PAT Token

 ## GraphQL